Field-induced transitions from incommensurate to commensurate phases in helical antiferromagnets: Summary and conclusion

 We discuss field-induced transitions between phases with incommensurate and commensurate magnetic orderings (IC transitions) in easy-plane helical antiferromagnets described by model \eqref{ham0}.
 We consider the magnetic field $\bf h$ applied in the easy plane which is much smaller than the saturation field $h_s$.
 This smallness allows us to find analytical expressions for physical quantities as series in $h$.
 The incommensurate spiral is assumed to appear in the zero field due to small DMI and/or frustration of the exchange spin couplings.
 We demonstrate that the field distorts the helix and the resultant spin ordering is described by a set of harmonics of the vector of the magnetic structure ${\bf k}_0$.
 This ordering is given by Eq.~\eqref{oderhi} in the second order in $h$ which can be written in the more compact form \eqref{order22}.
 It is demonstrated that the field can gradually change the vector of the magnetic structure ${\bf k}_0$ as it was observed in some experiments (see, e.g., Refs.~\cite{rbfemoo4,mitamura}).

 We assume that ${\bf k}_0$ is close to ${\bf g}/n$, where ${\bf g}$ is a reciprocal lattice vector and $n$ is integer.
 We show that upon field increasing the ground state energy of the commensurate phase whose magnetic structure is described by the vector ${\bf g}/n$ becomes lower than the energy of the incommensurate phase with the distorted spiral.
 We consider particular cases of $n=2$, 3, and 4 and find Eqs.~\eqref{hc2}, \eqref{hc}, and \eqref{hc4} for critical fields $h_c$ of corresponding first-order IC phase transitions.
 Then, the magnetic ordering changes abruptly at $h=h_c$ from that described by Eq.~\eqref{oderhi} to those given by Eqs.~\eqref{oder2k}, \eqref{oderhc}, and \eqref{oderhc4}.
+We take into account also quantum and thermal corrections to critical fields (see Eq.~\eqref{dhc}).
 The observed first-order character of IC transitions is in agreement with consideration in Ref.~\cite{martynov} of the case of $n=2$.

-It can be seen from Eqs.~\eqref{hc2}--\eqref{hc4}, that $h_c$ rises as the deviation increases of ${\bf k}_0$ from ${\bf g}/n$ and/or as $n$ increases.
-The latter circumstance is related to the fact that ground state energies of incommensurate and commensurate phases begin to differ only in terms of the $n$-th order in $h$, resulting in exponents $1/n$ in Eqs.~\eqref{hc2}--\eqref{hc4}.
-Then, it is not farfetched to assume that this would be the case for $n>4$ as well and that it would be more complicated to observe in practice IC transitions with $n\ge4$ (in particular, we are not aware of experimental observations of such IC transitions).
+We do not consider the cases of $n>4$ because the complexity of calculations increases as $n$ rises.
+Besides, as far as we know, transitions to commensurate phases with $n\ge4$ haven't been detected experimentally so far.

 Application of our theory at $n=2$ to particular material NdFe$_{3}$(BO$_{3}$)$_{4}$ is discussed in Ref.~\cite{boratei} in relation with corresponding neutron experiments.
 In the present paper, we apply our results for $n=3$ to triangular-lattice material $\rm RbFe(MoO_4)_2$. \cite{rbfemoofp} As a by-product of the main consideration, we find model parameters which describe more accurately the full set of available experimental data suggested before for $\rm RbFe(MoO_4)_2$.